 If you weren’t able to start last year don’t worry.

 There are sales all the time.

 Thanksgiving weekend is notorious for great buys.
-Do your best to research and comparative shop on your large items.
+Do your best to research and compare shop on your large items.

 Here are some resources to help you find the best deals: